Range hoods are home appliances that help you to expel humidity, oil, water vapour, odour and other contaminants from your kitchen.

 You can choose vertical or horizontal venting only if your range hoods are under cabinets or wall-mounted.
 The vertical vent is perfect for island hoods.

 In a nutshell, rigid ductwork will last for the longest tenure.
-Moreover, you can use the dryer vent for the range hood—all you need to consider the size of the range hood to use an appropriately sized duct.
+Moreover, you can use the dryer vent for the range hood—all you need to consider is the size of the range hood to use an appropriately sized duct.
 Your duct size is dependent on the size of your range hood.